 I’ve scaled up the recipe to suit 4, as I cooked this for my whole family.
 Incidentally my kids thought it was fab – as did my husband.
 They are not doing the rest of the diet – really can’t imagine my kids drinking any of the green juice (and anyway, the book says specifically not to give it to children – I’m intrigued as to where they might find children willing to drink the green juice, mind!).
-I also reduced the chilli quite a bit as my kids are not fans of very hot food (and neither am I to be honest!) – if you like things hot, by all means add more chilli!!
+I also reduced the chilli quite a bit as my kids are not fans of very hot food (and neither am I to be honest!) – if you like things hot, by all means add more chilli!

 We especially enjoyed the buckwheat noodles, which were a new thing for me.
 I tried a lot of buckwheat recipes while I was reviewing Madeleine Shaw’s Get the Glow and Ready Steady Glow, but I hadn’t tried buckwheat in noodle form before.
 A word of caution – they cook very quickly and are liable to stick together.
 I would suggest you ignore the packet instructions (they always seem to overestimate) and keep tasting a noodle every minute or so to see when it is cooked to your likeness.
 I found 4 minutes was about right for these.
-As soon as they are cooked, drain and rinse with cold water, then drizzle with a little olive oil to stop them sticking together.
+As soon as they are cooked, drain and rinse with cold water, then drizzle with a little olive or sesame oil to stop them sticking together.

 I found 100% buckwheat noodles quite hard to get hold of – Tesco only sold ones which were a mix of wheat and buckwheat.
 I did eventually find them in Waitrose, and have since found that my local independent health food shop stocks them too.
 So they are good places to try if you want the full buckwheat experience (or if you are catering for anyone gluten free – buckwheat, despite its name, is wheat and gluten free).